Distillery-Dev/ComfyUI-serverless/README.md

 Nesting two ComfyUI servers will also future-proof the code since we all it will take to run the run_sequential method is to pre-edit the workflow.json script to add to it the DiscomfortDataLoader node on top of the INPUT DiscomfortPorts.
 As the workflow.json structure is pretty solid at this point in time in the ComfyUI repository, this should make our code much less fragile to future developments of ComfyUI.

-ComfyConnector offers 5 handy methods:
+ComfyConnector offers five handy methods:

 - **create()**, which instantiates the singleton and starts a ComfyUI server.
 - **upload_data()**, to save to ComfyUI's folders any required data (images, models etc) for execution.
 To avoid memory bloating, uploads that are flagged as ephemeral are automatically deleted when the server is killed.